canalplus/sse-client/README.md

 this command will listen Server Sent Events from IP 192.168.1.16 and display any event whose field 'event' will be different from 'eit' or 'player'.

+# Todo

+* Export sse logs in a logfile

 ```
 sse-client -h 192.168.1.16 -f eit,player
 ```